firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.4 : Get the details of highest paid employee in the organization?
+### Query 3.4 : Get the details of highest paid employee in the organization?

-//Use Collectors.maxBy() method which returns maximum element wrapped in an Optional object based on supplied Comparator.
+Use Collectors.maxBy() method which returns maximum element wrapped in an Optional object based on supplied Comparator.

 ```java